 SmartGym is a holistic fitness data platform that provides users with fitness insights measured through a series of connected sensors built into gym equipment.
 These sensors are currently installed on three types of gym equipment: 1) weight stack machines, 2) treadmills and 3) weighing machines.
 SmartGym equipment is currently deployed in three community gyms across Singapore – Our Tampines Hub, Jurong East and Heartbeat @ Bedok.

 The SmartGym sensors are installed within the covers of the weight stack exteriors, are visible to users and help detect the weights lifted to accurately compute the number of repetitions done.

 Treadmill sensors are located on the exterior of the machine and help to measure running speeds through markers present on the user’s belt.
 SmartGym also utilises a motion sensor to detect inclination.
 The sensors are placed in a non-intrusive manner with small modifications to ensure that they can be fitted onto different types of treadmills from different manufacturers.
 The sensors are also able to track the distance covered by the user, as well as the total altitude gained throughout the run.
-The exercise data from the weight stack machine and treadmill sensors can also be combined to calculate the number of calories burnt.
+The exercise data from the weight stack machine and treadmill sensors can also be combined to calculate the number of calories burned.

 SmartGym weighing scale